 - Security.
 Cryptocurrency cryptographic keys are currently unbreakable by any software.
 The only way a thief can steal cryptocurrencies is knowing the key-code.
 In the case of banks, things look different, there are attacks on ATMs, attacks using customer data, etc. Technologically cryptocurrencies provide better security than banks.

-- Transparency of transactions - cryptocurrencies can be divided in this respect into two types: ordinary and anonymous.
-Ordinary cryptocurrencies like Bitcoin ensure total transaction transparency in the so-called Blockchain Explorer.
+- Transparency of transactions - cryptocurrencies can be divided into two types in this regard: ordinary and anonymous.
+Common cryptocurrencies such as Bitcoin ensure total transaction transparency in the so-called Blockchain Explorer.
 We can view any historical or current transaction from any portfolio interested in us.
 This solution gives us complete insight into the flow of capital.
 In the future, it will be possible to create a mechanism that will track all transactions above a certain amount of transaction so as to detect embezzlement, avoiding paying taxes, etc. Anonymous cryptocurrencies try to hide the origin of the transaction and can be used to carry out the so-called anonymous transactions.
 This solution can be useful for small transactions.
 Currently, each user can choose any cryptocurrency and make transactions anonymously or transparently.

 - No fees for currency conversion and increased fees for foreign transfers.
 As already mentioned, cryptocurrencies do not know the boundaries, so there is no concept of currency conversion or international transfer fee.

-- The ability to improve the fiscal system of a given country.
-Here, smart-contracts can be used in the future to calculate and automatically pay due taxes.
-Currently, the flow of money from the taxpayer to the state is colloquially speaking "spontaneous".
-A number of regulations, legal uncertainties and the "operational" process of collecting due taxes mean that large companies and corporations often do not pay taxes or pay them much less than they should.
-In the future, smart-contract will be able to carry out the relevant levies at any time in every company for each transaction.
-Transparency and decentralization of the system means that such a smart-contract properly designed will be infallible.
+- Possibility to improve the fiscal system of a given country.
+Here, smart contracts will be able to be used in the future to calculate and automatically pay due taxes.
+Currently, the flow of money from the taxpayer to the state is colloquially speaking "pathological".
+A number of regulations, legal ambiguities and the very “operability” of the process of collecting due taxes mean that large companies and corporations often do not pay taxes or pay them much less than they should.
+In the future, a smart-contract will be able to collect the appropriate levy at any time in any enterprise for each transaction.
+The transparency and decentralization of the system make such a properly designed smart-contract infallible.

 As you can see, cryptocurrencies have a number of advantages over the current monetary system.
 In the comments you can submit your comments, if an important aspect has been omitted, please comment.